Beretta PX4 Upgrades

 The new trigger bar improves the trigger reset from about 0.24 inches to 0.07 inches.
 This helps a lot with split times.

 Earnest Langdon makes these installations look easy in the videos on the Langdon Tactical web site but if you decide to do this you will want to watch their “Trigger Job in a Bag” video several times.
 For both you will want to study exactly how the trigger bar fits into the hammer/sear assembly in your gun before you start.
-Alternately take it all to a gunsmith.
+There are also videos on the Langdon site and YouTube for the stealth decocker installation.
+Alternately just take it all to a gunsmith.

 The spambots are getting out of hand : Please leave comments, friend, using the post in my comments category. 🙂